DiogoEmanuelCostaRaimundo/LoRaWan-E5-Node-qian/README.md

 # FreeRTOS_LoraWAN

-The project is on a zip because it has external dependencies, it cannot be standalone.
+The project is on a zip because it has external dependencies, as such, it cannot be standalone.
+Plus it was to large for a single push.
 It's in LoRaWan-E5-Node-main\Projects\Applications\FreeRTOS\FreeRTOS_LoRaWAN.